Tree Mobs™ continue. Join us for some spontaneous learning in the landscape. More »

 Monday, September 22, 7:00–8:30pm

 What are the needs of an urban bird?
-What can be done to increase the diversity of avian and other species living in the city?
-The highly managed nature of a city landscape provides biologists with some unique opportunities to understand both the role of humans in altering patterns of biological diversity and the role of behavior in limiting animal distributions.
 Paige Warren has recently analyzed 150 years of documented changes in the bird communities of Cambridge and examined a variety of Boston’s green spaces to determine ways to improve and increase habitat for year-round as well as migratory birds and other city-dwelling animals.
 She will speak about her research, done locally and around the country, to understand processes generating and maintaining biological diversity in a world that is becoming increasingly dominated by humans.
-More information »
+More info »

 Programs this season feature the Arboretum landscape and living collections for the illumination of botany, horticulture, ecology, and more.
 See the calendar for a complete list of programs.